swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 // different dynamic types.
 ```

-To solve this problem, [some have proposed](https://forums.swift.org/t/improving-the-ui-of-generics/22814) “opening” Existentials:
+To solve this problem, [it has been proposed](https://forums.swift.org/t/improving-the-ui-of-generics/22814) that Existentials gain the ability to be “opened”:

 ```swift
 let <E: Equatable> a  = equatableA